-What is WiFi Marketing for restaurants and how can it help your business?
-Simply put, it entails offering free WIFI to your restaurant customers to your advantage.
-Now, you might be inclined to believe that doing so is a waste of money.
-However, you should know that over 96% of consumers actually prefer businesses that offer them free Wi-Fi; 50% of customers also spend more money in locations that provide them with free WIFI.
-And the crazy part is that restaurant owners can leverage & hone the power of guest WIFI marketing in a multitude of ways.
+Does that sound like a waste of money?
+We guarantee it isn’t.
+In fact, over 96% of consumers prefer businesses that offer them free Wi-Fi.
+50% of customers also spend more money in locations that provide them with free WiFi.
+And the exciting news is that restaurant owners can leverage & hone the power of guest WiFi marketing in a multitude of ways.

-Customers are shown a page or portal that will grant them with free WIFI provided they sign up with their email address, or social media accounts.
-Or maybe simply liking your Facebook page.
-WIFI marketing entails using your guest WIFI access points to gather data about your customers and create their digital profiles.
+WiFi marketing entails using your guest WiFi access points to gather data about your customers and create their digital profiles.
 This will allow you to get a better grasp of your customers’ buying behavior and find out more about:

 - who visits your restaurant